-The HAR Court Appointed Community Service Program provides opportunities for people 18 years of age and older to complete Court Appointed community service (a stipulation set forth by a judge).
+The HARP Court Appointed Community Service Program provides opportunities for people 18 years of age and older to complete Court Appointed community service (a stipulation set forth by a judge).
 Community service opportunities are available 7 days a week at our centers.
 These individuals assist employees with duties at our centers such as cleaning cages, washing dishes, shredding newspaper, laundry, maintenance and other duties as assigned.
 Community Service workers do not directly work with animals.

 Information regarding the individual’s offense must be submitted to the Volunteer Coordinator, along with the request for community service assignment.
 Contact information for the individual’s probation officer or other court designee must be provided prior to beginning the assignment.